-The emperor in late imperial China, when the “Proclamation” began to circulate, used edicts to transmit his will through the multiple levels of the official bureaucracy to every stratum of society and every region of the empire.
-At the local level, yamen officials were responsible for enacting these decrees not only as policy, but also as visible signs to be displayed and circulated.
-Where a decree was displayed, whether in front of the palace, at a temple, in cities and towns of varying sizes, or on the farthest reaches of empire, depended on the nature of the issue to which the emperor and his officialdom were addressing.
-For example, edicts inscribed on temple stele describe the rationale for canonization of the resident local gods of a given temple.
+Emperors in late imperial China, when the “Proclamation” began to circulate, used edicts to transmit their will through the multiple levels of the official bureaucracy to every stratum of society and every region of the empire.
+At the local level, yamen officials were responsible not only for enacting these decrees as policy, but also for displaying and circulating the edicts themselves.
+Where a decree was displayed, whether in front of the palace, at a temple, in cities and towns of varying sizes, or on the farthest reaches of empire, depended on the issue that the emperor and his officialdom were addressing.
+For example, edicts inscribed on temple stele described the rationale for canonization of the resident local gods of a given temple.
 Those revealed in public at commercial hubs more likely addressed economic, legal, or political concerns.
 Military commanders responsible for pacifying uprisings in faraway places could also present edicts to rebel leaders at the emperor’s behest, offering them amnesty if they pledged allegiance to the court.
 As transmitted words emanating, at least in theory, from the mind of the Son of Heaven and decorated with beautiful calligraphy, such documents had immense symbolic value.
 They were treasures to be reproduced.
-Decrees were crystalized expressions of the imperial will, and as texts that were continuously reproduced and had lives that outlasted the life of any single emperor.
+Decrees were crystalized expressions of the imperial will; as texts, they were continuously reproduced and outlasted the life of any single emperor.

 Bangwen, translated as “proclamation” or “placard,” refers to any kind of official document that is displayed in public.
 Lien Ch’i-yuen traces the practice of displaying imperial commands back to the pre-Qin era (before 221 B.C.E), when Warring States kings followed by China’s first emperor would display government laws and commands on the palace gates to instruct the public.
 According to Lien, this system of posting and publishing official proclamations, including imperial edicts, developed over the course of consecutive dynasties, and much of the vocabulary used to describe proclamations during imperial times originated during the Warring States period.
-By the Ming dynasty, there was a complex apparatus for relaying government commands from the imperial court, transmitting them to the appropriate locales of the empire, and displaying them in public.
+By the Ming dynasty, a complex apparatus existed to relay government commands from the imperial court, transmitting them to the appropriate locales of the empire, and displaying them in public.

 Zhu Yuanzhang朱元璋 (r.
 1368-1398), the first Ming dynasty emperor, was particularly fond of issuing laws and edicts in the form of placards, which “were posted in public places throughout the empire.”
 His most well-known such command is the “Placard (or Proclamation) for Instructing the People,” which was issued at the end of his reign and Wilkinson describes as a kind of hortatory edict “to improve the morals and behavior of the common people.”
 As Wilkinson writes: “The Emperor’s six maxims” that appeared in the “Placard” “were reissued throughout the Ming.
 They were carved on steles and erected outside Confucian temples and examination halls and occasionally illustrated (Shengyu tujie聖諭圖解).”
-Wilkinson goes on to explain that Zhu Yuanzhang’s six maxims were not only displayed, but students who had not yet passed the county-level examinations “were required to know them by heart.
+Wilkinson explains that Zhu Yuanzhang’s six maxims were not only displayed, but students who had not yet passed the county-level examinations “were required to know them by heart.
 In theory, elderly persons were obligated to read them aloud to the villagers six times a month….”
 Timothy Brook adds that in addition to being displayed in public and its text recited and memorized, the “Placard” was also meant to be an object to be treasured: “every household was required to possess a copy even if it had no literate members, not so that it could be read, therefore, but simply possessed as a demonstration of loyalty to the dynasty.”